AnsaYong/neighborhood_skill_swap/README.md

 ### Skill Listings and Discovery:

-- Browse available skills by category and location.
+- Browse available skills by category and based on your listed skill requirements.
 - Advanced search and filter options to find specific skills or services.
 - Detailed view of each skill, including user reviews and ratings.

-### Booking System:
+### Easy Skill Deals:

-- Schedule time to exchange skills with other users.
+- Request a skill exchange deal with other users.
 - View, accept, or decline booking requests.
-- Integrate with personal calendars for reminders and scheduling.

 ### Time-Based Credit System: